Skip to content

 News

-NRCS Programs Available Now for Perennial Grains – Enhancement E3280
+NRCS Programs Available for Perennial Grains – Conservation Crop Rotation 328

-The E3280 Perennial Grain enhancement is available to new Kernza producers through the Natural Resources Conservation Service’s EQIP and CSP programs.
-The enhancement provides a scenario/practice payment to the producer for the time needed to plan and implement changes to crop rotations that effectively add a perennial grain to their cropping system.
+The Conservation Crop Rotation Practice 328 is available to new Kernza acres through the Natural Resources Conservation Service’s EQIP and CSP programs.
+The practice provides a payment to the producer for the time needed to plan and implement changes to crop rotations that effectively add a perennial grain to their cropping system.

-EQIP 328 Conservation Crop Rotation is available for perennial grains in Minnesota and Michigan at this time to address specific, targeted natural resource concerns, typically on a shorter-term basis than CSP.
+The Conservation Crop Rotation Practice 328 is available for perennial grains in almost every state under CSP, and available in Minnesota and Michigan through EQIP to address specific, targeted natural resource concerns, typically on a shorter-term basis than CSP.
 Unlike CSP, the EQIP program is not a whole farm program.
 However, the application process and requirements are similar to CSP, and there is a ranking deadline by which applications must be submitted within the current funding cycle.
 NRCS can accept applications throughout the year.
+Under Conservation Crop Rotation Practice 328, both EQIP and CSP include a small grain and a short-term perennial payment scenario.

-The EQIP 328 scenario includes the establishment year as a program year.
-Whether planted in spring or early fall, the establishment year will count as the first crop year, with two additional years of productivity expected under the contract.
-While 3 years (including establishment year) is the minimum, the enhancement can be paid for a total of 5 years.
+The payment scenario includes the establishment year as a program year.
+Whether planted in spring or early fall, the establishment year will count as the first crop year, with additional years of productivity expected under the contract.
+Short-term perennial legumes, grasses, and small grains are commonly grown for two to five years, and the practice can be paid for a total of 5 years.

-Like CSP, NRCS offers technical assistance for the program at no cost.
-The NRCS Technical Service Providers (TSP) offer personalized advice and information that is tailored to each operation to plan, design, and implement conservation practices.
+The NRCS offers technical assistance for program applications at no cost.
+The NRCS Conservation Technical Assistance (CTA) offers personalized advice and information that is tailored to each operation to plan, design, and implement conservation practices, based on staff availability.

-The payment schedules for Minnesota and Michigan are specific to each state.
-Per NRCS, the scenario/practice payment is provided to the producer for the time needed to plan and implement the logistics of changing the rotation to effectively implement a conservation crop rotation on a cropland farm by adding a perennial grain to their cropping system.
-The Conservation Stewardship Program (CSP) and EQIP programs pay for practice adoption at different rates (see below).
-Payments vary by whether a practice is stand-alone, part of a bundle, or a supplemental practice for CSP, but in general EQIP payment rate will be ≤75% of the new practice adoption.
+Per NRCS, the practice payment is provided to the producer for the time needed to plan and implement the logistics of changing the rotation to effectively implement a conservation crop rotation on a cropland farm by adding a perennial grain to their cropping system.
+The CSP and EQIP programs pay for the practice adoption at different rates.
+Payments vary by whether a practice is stand-alone, part of a bundle, or a supplemental practice for CSP.
+EQIP payment schedules for Minnesota and MIchigan are specific to each state, but in general, EQIP payment rates will be ≤75% of the new practice adoption.

-Current Kernza producers are not eligible for this program; therefore, if you are considering planting Kernza in the fall, please contact your local NRCS office at least a year before you plan to plant!
+Current Kernza acres are not eligible for this program.
+If you are considering planting new Kernza acres, please contact your local NRCS office at least a year before you plan to plant!

 See below for additional resources: